biosmanager/unity-openvr-tracking/README.md

 ## Installation

 1. Install [OpenVR for Unity XR plugin](https://github.com/ValveSoftware/unity-xr-plugin) in your project (the SteamVR Unity plugin is NOT required).
+Make sure to enable the plugin in the XR management settings or otherwise the `openvr_api.dll` will not be included in builds.
 2. Add this package to the project.

 ## Configuration